How AI Can Secretly Drive Massive Profits for the Casino Industry

 Casino Industry Needs to Bridge AI Gaps

-Gaming companies have multiple ways of deploying AI and while that versatility is a plus, the industry needs to close some chasms to harness the true potential of the technology.
+Gaming companies have multiple ways of deploying AI, and while that versatility is a plus, the industry needs to close some chasms to harness the true potential of the technology.

-As Peister noted in the Truist conversation, casino industry usage of AI currently relies heavily on machine learning technology, but that results in not tapping into the full capabilities of generative AI (GenAI) and large language models (LLMs).
+As Peister noted in the Truist conversation, casino industry usage of AI currently relies heavily on machine learning technology, but that overuse results in not tapping into the full capabilities of generative AI (GenAI) and large language models (LLMs).

 “Peister stated that the industry has tried and failed to adopt AI by forcing the line-level team to radically change process, but through LLMs, Differential Labs are adapting the AI to the existing processes,” notes Jonas.
 “Net-net, LLMs working with machine learning brings the 10-20% EBITDA uplift within reach.”